 The potential consequences for failing to file in jurisdictions with mandatory requirements vary.
 Almost all jurisdictions require that the notification process be concluded before completion (e.g., pre-merger, suspensory regimes), rather than permitting the transaction to close as long as notification is made before closing.
 Many of these jurisdictions can impose a significant fine for failure to notify before closing, even where the transaction raises no competition concerns (e.g., Austria, Cyprus, India, the Netherlands, Romania, Spain and Turkey).
-In France, for instance, the competition authority imposed a $\notin 4$ million fine on Castel Frères for failure to notify its acquisition of part of the Patriache group.
+In France, for instance, the competition authority imposed a $\epsilon$ 4 million fine on Castel Frères for failure to notify its acquisition of part of the Patriache group.
 In Ukraine and Romania, the competition authorities have focused their efforts on discovering consummated transactions that had not been notified, and imposing fines on the parties.
 Chile's antitrust enforcer recommended a fine of US\$3.8 million against two meat-packing companies, even though the parties had carved the Chilean business out of the closing.

 Some jurisdictions impose strict time frames within which the parties must file their notification.
 For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; Serbia provides for 15 days after signing of the agreement; and Hungary, Ireland and Romania have a 30-calendar-day time limit for filing the notification that commences with entering into the agreement.
-Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, Indonesia, and Serbia).
+Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, Indonesia and Serbia).
 Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., Austria, Canada, China, Greece, Portugal, Ukraine and the United States).
 In Macedonia, the failure to file can result in a misdemeanour and a monetary fine of up to 10 per cent of the worldwide turnover.
 In Belgium, the competition authority fined a party for late submission of information.

-The United States and the European Commission both have a long history of focusing on interim conduct of the transaction parties, which is commonly referred to as 'gun-jumping', even fining companies who are found to be in violation.
-For example, the European Commission (EC) imposed the largest gun-jumping fine ever of $\in$ 124.5 million against Altice.
+The United States and the European Commission (EC) both have a long history of focusing on interim conduct of the transaction parties, which is commonly referred to as 'gun-jumping', even fining companies that are found to be in violation.
+For example, the EC imposed the largest gun-jumping fine ever of €124.5 million against Altice.
 Other jurisdictions have more recently been aggressive.
 Brazil, for instance, issued its first gun-jumping fine in 2014 and recently issued guidelines on gun-jumping violations.
 Since then, Brazil has continued to be very active in investigating and imposing fines for gun-jumping activities.
 In addition, the sharing of competitively sensitive information before approval appears to be considered an element of gun-jumping.
-The Korea Fair Trade Commission (KFTC) has imposed fines on over 50 transactions in the past two years that it deemed were not reported, were reported late, or were properly reported but implemented before the end of the waiting period.
-Also, for the first time, France imposed a fine of $\notin$ 20 million on the notifying party for failure to implement commitments fully within the time frame imposed by the authority.
+Also, for the first time, France imposed a fine of €20 million on the notifying party for failure to implement commitments fully within the time frame imposed by the authority.